Nauja/ue4-pixelperfect2d-sample/README.md

 ### Textures

-The only thing you need to check on imported textures is that the **Texture Group** option is correctly set to **2D Pixels (unfiltered)**:
+The only thing you need to check when importing your textures is that the **Texture Group** option is correctly set to **2D Pixels (unfiltered)**:

 ![LevelEditor](https://github.com/Nauja/ue4-pixelperfect2d-sample/raw/master/docs/editor-texturegroup.png)